-If it is at all possible, identify the underlying cause and treat accordingly.
+If it is at all possible, identify the underlying cause and treat it accordingly.
 This may include:

 - Ensure the cat is parasite free, treat regularly for fleas and worms.

-- Hypoallergenic diet for cats with food allergy.
+- Hypoallergenic diet for cats with food allergies.

 - Avoidance of the allergen for cats with inhalant allergy although this is difficult with dust mites and pollen.
 Avoid the use of scented products in and around the home, don’t smoke inside.